Kotlin/KEEP/notes/type-expressions.md

 ```
 So, besides accessing the value via `x.value`, also the tag name can be accessed via `x.tag` at runtime.

+Similar to tuple types, `is` checks for tagged types are essential, for example in combination with union types (see below).
+Hence, reified type parameters are also relevant for the `Tagged` class.

-Optimized variants could be provided for `Unit` or primitive types like `Int`:
+In pre-Valhalla JVMs, optimized variants could be provided for `Unit` or primitive types like `Int`:
 ```kotlin
 value class TaggedUnit(val tag: String) value class TaggedInt(val tag: String, val value: Int)